Medical School Interviews: 6 Common Mistakes That Admissions Officers Hate

 4. A Student Interviewer is not an excuse to relax

 Most applicants breathe a small sigh of relief when they find out that they are being interviewed by a medical student.
-This is a mistake for two reasons.
+This is one of the common medical school interview mistakes for two reasons.

 First, these student interviewers are more likely to be an “interviewer-from-hell” than their senior counterparts.
 They are eager to prove how rigorous and devoted they are, and that might translate to a much more aggressive and rigorous interview style.